-Photogrammetry as adopted in this article is the task of digitally reconstructing 3D structures from a set of input images taken from different vantage points of an object or building.
+Photogrammetry is the task of digitally reconstructing 3D structures from a set of input images taken from different vantage points of an object or a building.
 It is used extensively in digitising artefacts of cultural heritage significance.

-I will be using a set of photos that I did not take myself (I will show you from where you can download them later).
+I will be using in this tutorial a set of photos that I did not take myself (I will show you from where you can download them later).

-This article will explain many digitisation pipelines found in the literature and elsewhere (online courses, blogs etc..) especially the ones employed by digital heritage practitioners who specialise in digitisation technologies.
+This article will explain two digitisation pipelines found in the literature and on the web (blogs, online courses…).
+These are employed by digital heritage practitioners who specialise in digitisation technologies.
 This article will start exploring and explaining two digitisation procedures or as it is dubbed in the domain of digital heritage and computer graphics two common “digitisation pipelines“.

-- Digitisation Pipeline 1: Photos -> Meshroom [Easier]
+- Digitisation Pipeline 1: Good resolution photos from all vantage points -> Meshroom [Easier]

-- Digitisation Pipeline 2: Photos -> VisualFSM -> Meshlab [more difficult]
+- Digitisation Pipeline 2: Good resolution photos from all vantage points -> VisualFSM -> Meshlab [more difficult]

 I will also survey and show how you can digitise an artefact into a 3D model using native applications of mobile devices, in particular the most famous on Android, we have Scann3D and in the iOS eco-system, we have Trnio.

-This article will contain also recommendations of when to use photogrammetry and when not to use photogrammetry.
+This article will contain also recommendations of when to use photogrammetry and when not to use photogrammetry (example using 3D scanning).
 I will also talk a bit about hardware and accessories if you want to do the task more professionally and invest more money.